Spontaign/serverless-cms/CONNECTING.md

 # Connecting the Admin Module and the Backend to complete installation for the Serverless Content Management System

-Now that you have installed the Backend using SAM and the the Admin Module using AWS Amplify, you need to finsih things off by connecting.
+Now that you have installed the Backend using SAM and the Admin Module using AWS Amplify, you need to finish things off by connecting them.

 The first two steps used CLIs.
 This step requires clicking around in the AWS Console.
-These steps are straight forward and could be automated in a future version...
+These steps are straight forward, but take a little work.
+In a future version it should be straight forward to eliminate this step entirely by combining the application stacks from install step 1 and step 2...

 ## Installation
 We need to create 5 new endpoints in API Gateway to form the connection:

 | Endpoint | Method | Description | Backend Mapping |